• How Our Lesson Program Works•

 Upon completion of the Assessment lesson, you and the instructor will discuss whether you’re interested in Private or Group lessons.

 For the beginning rider, the next step is the “Introduction to Horses” lesson package, which lasts for one month.
-This is a reduced-rate month of 4 private lessons which serve to increase your comfort with various aspects of horse handling and riding, to include catching the horse, tacking up, getting to the arena on time, and being able to steer well enough that you will not play “bumper ponies” with others in the arena.
+This is a reduced-rate month of 4 private lessons which serve to increase your comfort with various aspects of horse handling and riding, to include catching the horse, tacking up, getting to the arena on time, and being able to steer well enough that you will not play “bumper ponies” when riding with others in an arena or other settings in which you may share space with other horses and riders.

 FOR PARENTS OF YOUNGER CHILDREN